jumin94/bayes_factors_climate/README.md

 # Bayes Factors for Climate Science: Quantifying Evidence for Scientific Hypotheses
-### Examples and Environment
-### Julia Mindlin & Marlene Kretschmer
+Julia Mindlin & Marlene Kretschmer | Leipzig Institute for Meteorology, Leipzig University, Leipzig, Germany

 ## Overview
-This repository contains the full set of Python examples accompanying the analysis of teleconnections, Bayesian evidence quantification, partial regression, and storyline-based likelihoods.
+This repository contains the full set of Python examples accompanying the article...
 All examples are written for **Python 3.11** and run in a reproducible environment provided in `environment.yml`.

 ---

-## 1. Installing the Environment

-### Using Conda or Mamba (recommended)
 Clone the repository:

 ```bash